Restaurant in Venice, Italy

 How It Compares in Venice

 Against the wider Venice dining picture, L'Osteria di Santa Marina sits in a practical middle tier.
 It is not attempting the ambitious creative cooking of Glam Restaurant by Enrico Bartolini or the grand-café formality of Ristorante Quadri.
 It is closer in spirit to the neighbourhood osteria tradition, but with more polish than a casual bacaro and a kitchen that takes the Michelin process seriously.
 For diners who want a grounded Venetian meal with seafood at its core, this is a more comfortable and reliable option than many of the canal-side spots optimised for tourists.
-See our full Venice restaurants guide for the broader picture, and our Venice hotels guide if you are still planning your stay.
+See our full Venice restaurants guide for the broader picture, our Venice hotels guide if you are still planning your stay.

-If you are building a longer Italian itinerary around serious regional cooking, it is worth knowing that the country cooking category , rooted in local produce and traditional technique , is well represented across northern Italy.
+If you are building a longer Italian itinerary around serious regional cooking, it is worth knowing that the country cooking category, rooted in local produce and traditional technique, is well represented across northern Italy.
 Dal Pescatore in Runate, 21.9 in Piobesi d'Alba, and Andrea Monesi at Locanda di Orta in Orta San Giulio each represent the category in different regional registers.
 But within Venice, L'Osteria di Santa Marina is making a strong case for what traditional Venetian cooking looks like when it is treated with care and run by people who know the craft.
 Also worth exploring nearby: Oro Restaurant, Wistèria, and Local for contemporary alternatives.
 Our Venice bars guide, Venice wineries guide, and Venice experiences guide round out trip planning if you want to build a full itinerary.

 FAQ